joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/02 - Content - Design Thinking/md/03 - Stanford d.school - Facilitator's Guide to Leading Re.d the G.G. Exp.pdf.md

-Here's an example of a description that appears under a link.

-25 MIN READ || This presentation by the Institute of Design at Stanford provides take you through facilitating a group exercise leveraging design thinking, including considerations, tools, and talking points.
+This presentation by the Institute of Design at Stanford provides take you through facilitating a group exercise leveraging design thinking, including considerations, tools, and talking points.

-Credit: [Hasso Plattner, Institute of Design at Stanford ]
+Credit: [Hasso Plattner, Institute of Design at Stanford ] (https://dschool.stanford.edu/)

 {! search-content: !}